How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 Purchase the most current edition available.
 The AMH is updated annually.
 For the open-book exam, using an outdated edition means potentially incorrect dose recommendations, missing newer drugs, and outdated interactions.
 The investment in the current edition is worthwhile for both the exam and clinical practice.

-How should I highlight the AMH for the open-book exam?
+How should I highlight and tab the AMH for the open-book exam?

 Is the AMH or eTG more important for pharmacy exams?

 Both are important but serve different purposes.
-The AMH provides drug-level detail (doses, interactions, adverse effects) while the Therapeutic Guidelines provides condition-level management (which drug to choose first, treatment algorithms).
+The AMH provides drug-level detail (doses, interactions, adverse effects) while the Therapeutic Guidelines (eTG, available at tg.org.au) provides condition-level management (which drug to choose first, treatment algorithms).
 For OPRA and intern exams, you need both knowledge bases.
-The AMH is the physical reference you can bring to the open-book exam.
+Only the AMH can be brought into the open-book exam.

 How long should it take to look up a drug in the AMH?

-With practice, you should be able to find any specific drug information within 30 seconds using the index.
+With practice, you should be able to find any specific drug monograph within 10 seconds using the index, and find specific information within 30 seconds.
 In the open-book intern exam, you have approximately 96 seconds per question, so a 30-second lookup leaves adequate time for reading and answering.
-If lookups take longer than 30 seconds, practice more with timed drills.
+If lookups take longer than 30 seconds, practise more with timed drills.

 What are the most important AMH sections for OPRA preparation?